List of Traffic Safety with Poli episodes

-Traffic Safety with Poli is a spin-off of the Robocar Poli series.
+Traffic Safety with Poli is a spin-off of the South Korean Robocar Poli series.
 As part of Hyundai Motors' global corporate social responsibility project with RoiVisual and EBS, the series was produced for educating children on the importance of traffic safety, and has aired for two seasons.
 The first season of the spin-off was shown as six 11-minute episodes, in each of which two segments were combined into one episode.